Christio02/Christio02/README.md

 - 👋 Hi, I’m @Christio02
 - 👀 I’m interested in everything!
 Especially coding, astronomy and science!
-- 🌱 I’m currently learning C# and unity, also algortihms and datastructures
+- 🌱 I’m currently learning react, also algortihms and datastructures
 - Currently part-time software developer at Studentmediene
 - 💞️ I’m looking to collaborate on anything, maybe game making?
 I want to try making games in Unity :D
 - 📫 How to reach me: